SEDS-Software/colossus_website/README.md

 ##### To run production server:
 1. clone the repository
 2. open the website directory
-3. yarn install
+3. npm install (or something like this)
-4. yarn build
+4. npm run build
 5. cd build
-6. yarn serve -s
+6. serve -s